-You now have some important management concepts in your toolbox that can be applied to the management of ethical and unethical conduct at whatever organizational level you find yourself.
-The remaining challenge is to ask yourself questions that will help you determine whether you are an ethical leader who creates a work environment that supports doing the right thing and discourages unethical conduct.
+You now have some important management concepts that can be applied to the management of ethical and unethical conduct.
+The remaining challenge is to analyze yourself (or your manager) in relation to these ideas.

 Am I Walking My Ethical Talk?